Internal Linking to Build Topical Authority: Beyond Keyword Optimization

 - Avoid over-optimizing exact-match anchors.

-- Don’t link solely for SEO; prioritize UX.
+- Don’t link solely for SEO; prioritize user experience.

 “Good anchor text is descriptive… and relevant to the page that it’s on.”